Jencyy/Jencyy/README.md

 - 🎨 In my free time, I explore graphic design and digital art.
 - 🍕 I’m always down for a pizza party (with lots of coding).

-## About Me
-I'm a full-stack developer currently learning and creating modern web applications.
-I love to experiment with new technologies, solve real-world problems, and build innovative projects.
-Pursuing a diploma in Computer Engineering alongside full-stack development has provided me with a strong technical foundation. 🌱

-I’m looking for internship opportunities to grow my skills further and gain industry experience.

 ## Tech Stack
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)